Robert G. Ingersoll: Entry into politics

 After the war, he served as Illinois Attorney General.
-He was a prominent member of the Republican Party and, though he never held elective office, he was nonetheless an active participant in politics.
+He was a prominent member of the Republican Party and, though he never held elected office, he was nonetheless an active participant in politics.
 According to Robert Nisbet, Ingersoll was a "staunch Republican."
 His speech nominating James G. Blaine for the 1876 presidential election was unsuccessful, as Rutherford B. Hayes received the Republican nomination, but the speech itself, known as the "Plumed Knight" speech, was considered a model of political oratory.
 His opinions on slavery, woman's suffrage, and other issues of the time would sometimes become part of the mainstream, but his atheism/agnosticism effectively prevented him from ever pursuing or holding political offices higher than that of state attorney general.
 Illinois Republicans tried to persuade him to campaign for governor on the condition that Ingersoll conceal his agnosticism during the campaign, which he refused to do.

 Oratory and free thought

 On October 30, 1880, Ingersoll was introduced as "the Great Agnostic" by Rev. Henry Ward Beecher, before a political speech delivered to a large audience at the Academy of Music in Brooklyn.
+He was ironically referred to as "Pope Bob" as early as 1879 by the Chicago Times.
 In an unpublished 1881 lecture entitled "The Great Infidels", he attacked the doctrine of Hell: "All the meanness, all the revenge, all the selfishness, all the cruelty, all the hatred, all the infamy of which the heart of man is capable, grew, blossomed, and bore fruit in this one word – Hell."

-He opposed the Chinese Exclusion Act and supported a more lenient policy towards Chinese workers coming to the States.
+He opposed the Chinese Exclusion Act and supported a more lenient policy toward Chinese workers coming to the United States.
+Ingersoll defended women’s rights and opposed racial discrimination and capital punishment.